on-chassis/chassis-api-test-task/README.md

   * What is your name?
   * How old are you?

-### Polls details
+### Important details
-* Polls can have unlimited amount of sections and have at least one section.
-* Every section has questions.
-At least one in a section.
 * Questions have freeform answers
+* Poll has `description` field that can be updated
+* Section has `description` field that can be updated
+* Only registered users can retrieve `nonPublic` polls

+## What is not expected to be implemented
+* User details update
+* Password reset
+* Email sending
+* Answers submission

 ## Limitations:
 * DB is Postgres
 * Framework is nestjs
 * Types are important
 * Tests are welcomed
-* Linter is set up, feel free to update linter rules
+* Linter is set up, feel free to update linter rules.
+Please use it before committing the code.

 ## Deliverables:
 * Working API with instructions how to run it.
 Better if deployed somewhere (e.g. Heroku).
 * Endpoints description w/contracts (Better if it's accessible Swagger)
 * Description of solution drawbacks/limitations
-* PR to this repo / Link to a github repo with implemented test task
+* PR to this repo from the branch/fork you've created to complete the challenge